gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 This section defines the new parameter types that will be used to negotiate the use of Encrypted Chunks during association setup.
-{{sctp-encryption-chunk-init-parameter}} illunstrates the new parameter type.
+{{sctp-encryption-chunk-init-parameter}} illustrates the new parameter type.

 ~~~~~~~~~~~ aasvg
 +----------------+------------------------------------------------+